algolia/algoliasearch-netlify/docs/schema.md

 # Extracted record schema

 Algolia is a schemaless search engine.
-However to provide an effortless experience with Netlify and the Algolia Crawler, the plugin currently populates your Algolia index with a standard record schema.
+However, to provide an effortless experience with Netlify and the Algolia Crawler, the plugin currently populates your Algolia index with a standard record schema.

 All root-level properties are a computation of multiple selectors, with a fallback.
 We might change the extraction logic to add more properties, but **we won't remove root-level properties without a proper deprecation period**.